MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 #### Monitor IoT Hub

+Azure IoT Hub collects the same types of monitoring data as other Azure resources, as described in [Monitoring data from Azure resources](/azure/azure-monitor/essentials/monitor-azure-resource#monitoring-data).
 The **Overview** page in the Azure portal for each IoT hub includes charts that provide some usage metrics, such as the number of messages used and the number of devices connected to the hub.
 The information on the **Overview** page is useful, but represents only a small amount of the monitoring data available for an IoT hub.

 Some monitoring data is collected automatically and is available for analysis as soon as you create your IoT hub.
 You can configure other types of data collection.
 To learn more about the metrics and logs that IoT Hub creates, see [Monitoring Azure IoT Hub data reference](/azure/iot-hub/monitor-iot-hub-reference).

-Azure IoT Hub collects the same types of monitoring data as other Azure resources, as described in [Monitoring data from Azure resources](/azure/azure-monitor/essentials/monitor-azure-resource#monitoring-data).

 #### Monitor updates

-As with any deployment or update, you should monitor the state of deployments and devices.
+As with any deployment or update, you should monitor the update state of deployments and devices.
+DevOps provides a way to consistently deliver fresh software updates.
 Device Update for IoT Hub monitors compliance by measuring how many devices have installed the highest version compatible update.
 A device is compliant if it has installed the highest version available compatible update.

 #### Monitor configuration

-As with any deployment or update, you should monitor and alert on the status of a device configuration deployment or update in place.
+As with any deployment or update, you should monitor and alert on the status of a device configuration or update deployment.
 Each Azure IoT configuration service collects and stores logs and metrics in Azure Monitor.
 You can use this data to create Azure Monitor alerts to send notifications when a configuration deployment or update is created, completed, or failed.

 If the monitoring data provided by each of the Azure IoT configuration services isn't enough, the Azure IoT Hub service APIs offer a more granular view.